Description Alstonia Scholaris

-Alstonia Scholaris is commonly known as devil tree, ditabark and white cheesewood tree.
+Alstonia Scholaris is commonly known as devil tree, ditabark and white cheese wood tree.
 It is evergreen and deciduous tree plant and grow up to 40meters.
-Leaves of it are leathery and from the upper side of leaves is glossy and the opposite side is greyish.
+Leaves of it are leathery and from the upper side of leaves is glossy and the opposite side is grayish.
 When it gets bloom, it is often get surrounded by the bees and butterflies.
 Its blossoms sprout in the month October.

 The bark is practically scentless and severe, with bounteous sharp and milky sap.

-This tree has has numerous therapeutic properties, including antimicrobial and antidiarrheal etc.
+- This tree has has numerous therapeutic properties, including antimicrobial and ant diarrheal etc.

-Its bark are utilized as a part of Ayurvedic prescriptions.
+- Its bark is utilized as a part of Ayurvedic prescriptions.

 There are no reviews yet.